Organizing kitchen countertops – 17 tips for keeping counters tidy

 There was a problem.
 Please refresh the page and try again.

-Organizing kitchen countertops like a pro allows for more space for prepping ingredients, it will be easier to clean, and an organized space will feel more streamlined and comfortable to be in.
+Organizing kitchen countertops like a pro allows for more space when prepping ingredients, easier cleaning, and an organized space that feels more streamlined and comfortable to be in.

-Kitchen countertops are all too often a magnet for clutter.
-It can sometimes feel like all your kitchen gadgets and appliances are taking over, while all the things we regularly use for cooking often end up living beside the hob.
-Cumulatively, they all add up and very quickly, kitchen countertops can become somewhat overwhelming.
+All too often kitchen countertops are a magnet for clutter.
+It can sometimes feel like all your kitchen gadgets and appliances are taking over, with all the things we regularly use for cooking often ending up living on the side haphazardly.
+Cumulatively, all these elements add up, and very quickly, kitchen countertops can become somewhat overwhelming.

 Decluttering and organizing your kitchen is critical for a space that offers maximum value.
 So here's how to keep your countertops clear and clean, and your kitchen a calm and happy environment at the heart of the home...